Federal Court Denies Sonicview’s Motions to Set Aside the $64 Million Dollar Judgment Entered Against Them

 Veiga also shared figures regarding the piracy issue in the region.
 About USD 1.2 billion are lost in terms of unsold subscriptions of authorized cable and DTH companies; which accounts for USD 500 million in terms of uncollected taxes and more than USD 800 million lost by programmers.

 In turn, Chile has also announced an STB “switch-off” of pirate DTHs in the country.
 Constanza Tellez, DirecTV Corporate Affairs Manager, stated that “more of these devices are going into Chile, as compared with Argentina, Ecuador and Uruguay, because in those countries laws are being applied”.
 And she added: “Here, we have fallen a bit behind”.

-Federal Court enters final judgment against Dark Angel end-user Mohammed Arafat, awards $10,000 in statutory penalties and issues a permanent injunction
+Federal Court enters default against Dark Angel end-user Evelyn Sweeting, awards $10,000 in statutory penalties and issues a permanent injunction

-On April 12, 2012 the United States District Court for the Northern District of California entered final judgment in favor of DISH Network and NagraStar in their litigation against Mohammed Arafat.
-Arafat was sued by DISH Network and NagraStar for federal claims arising out of his subscription to the Dark Angel services.
-The Court’s order includes a permanent injunction against Arafat as well as an award of $10,000 in statutory damages (the maximum damages per violation) under the Electronics Communication Privacy Act (“ECPA”).
+On July 24, 2012 the United States District Court for the Northern District of Georgia granted DISH Network and NagraStar’s motion for default against Eric Harris.
+Harris was sued by DISH Network and NagraStar for federal claims arising out of his subscription to the Dark Angel services.
+The Court’s order includes a permanent injunction against Harris as well as an award of $10,000 in statutory damages (the maximum damages per violation) under the Electronics Communication Privacy Act (“ECPA”).
 DISH Network and NagraStar continue to investigate and take action against those responsible for trying to circumvent the companies’ security system in order to gain unauthorized access to DISH Network programming.